yundumbledore/NeuroProcImager-Plus/README.md

 ### Dataset

 ## Demonstration with example data
-The example data consists of 4714 MEG-derived source timeseries in the cerebral cortex from subject 11 and is available to download at.
+The example data consists of 4714 MEG-derived source timeseries in the cerebral cortex from subject 11.

 ### Estimating model parameters